 ABOUT YOUR BUFFALO POLICE DEPARTMENT

 The Buffalo Police Department provides 24-hour patrol service and responds to all criminal complaints, medical emergencies, and other calls for service within the Buffalo City limits.
-Full-time positions in our department consists of seventeen Officers, four front office/records staff.
+Full-time positions in our department consists of seventeen Officers, three front office/records staff.
 Our volunteer unit includes nine Reserve Officers.
 Our office is located just off Highway 25, 215 1st Avenue NE, about one-quarter mile south of Highway 55.
 This is behind the City Center Campus adjacent to the Fire Hall and Administrative Offices for the City of Buffalo.
-Our office hours are Monday through Friday – 8:00 A.M. to 5:00 P.M., excluding holidays.
+Our office hours are Monday through Friday – 8:00 A.M. to 4:30 P.M., excluding holidays.
 The Wright County Sheriff’s Department provides 911 Emergency and all other dispatching services for the City of Buffalo.
 In non-emergency situations, you may contact an officer through our office during business hours at (763) 682-5976, or during non-business hours, through the Sheriff’s Department at (763) 682-7600.
 Like us on Facebook!

 Click here for Crime Mapping Link.

 If you wish to receive a notice from our office regarding the disposition of a case, please email this request.
 Be sure to include the case number and Officer information .
 Click here to send us an E-mail RIGHTS AND SERVICES FOR ALL CRIME VICTIMS

 - You have the right to apply for financial help for losses resulting from a violent crime.
 This assistance does not cover property losses.
 For an application and information call 651-282-6256.
 Outside the Twin Cities area call 888-622-8799.
 TTY 651-205-4827.

 - You have the right to request that the law enforcement agency withhold public access to data revealing your identity.
 The law enforcement agency will decide if this is possible.